adhiluphanna/deliciousrecipeh/content/post/126-how-to-make-any-night-of-the-week-warm-bacon-dressing.md

 - "1 tsp dijon mustard"
 - "1/4 tsp Kosher salt and black pepper"
 recipeinstructions:
 - "Cook the bacon until crisp.
 Drain on paper towels; reserve the drippings.
-Whisk the vinegar, sugar, mustard and S&amp;P into drippings.
+Whisk the vinegar, sugar, mustard and S&P into drippings.
 Slowly whisk in the oil until emulsified.
 Add bacon.
 Serve warm on your salad."
 categories:
 - Recipe
 tags: